andrew-edwards/empirical-dyn-mod/README.md

 **allcatch2015-16.xlsx** - catch data, see readMe tab for details.

 We haven't yet looked into this data set.
+AME (16/8/17) took a quick look and realised there are quite a few zeros, so may not be the best example data set to use.

 ## Ideas and notes stemming from initial meeting